konfuzio-ai/konfuzio-sdk/docs/sdk/quickstart_pycharm.md

 ## Install SDK using PyCharm

+This guide explains the necessary steps to use the [Konfuzio SDK](https://github.com/konfuzio-ai/konfuzio-sdk) (version >=0.2) with PyCharm.

+It was tested on the following Operating Systems and PyCharm versions:
+- Ubuntu 18.04 with PyCharm 2021.3.3 (Professional Edition)
+- Windows 10 with PyCharm 2022.1.4 (Professional Edition)
+- macOS 12 with PyCharm 2022.2.1 (Community Edition)

 #### 1. PyCharm Setup

 PyCharm is a widespread common Integrated Development Environment (IDE) with strong debugging functionalities, which is why we choose PyCharm as our preferred IDE in this context.
-To start with, please download the Community version of PyCharm for your respective operating system here: https://www.jetbrains.com/de-de/pycharm/download/#section=windows.
+To start with, please download the Community version of PyCharm for your respective operating system here: https://www.jetbrains.com/pycharm/download/.

 Once it is downloaded, create a new Project in PyCharm (File -> New Project) and choose the location and name for it.
 Please also refer to this documentation for further